ravishende/grafana_data_retrieval/extras/queries_notes.md

 - For all the most up to date queries, look in the individual class files (e.g. tables.py) and the queries will be stored in a dictionary called self.queries (as well as self.partial_queries for graphs.py).
 Those queries will include Node and pod information that the queries in this queries_notes.md file do not.

 ___
-## Getting the json information and rough queries (they have since been modified in the code):
+## Getting the json information and original queries (they have since been modified in the code):
 1. In the navbar, click on the share icon: titled "Share dashboard or panel"
 2. In the new popup, click on Export
 3. Then click on either "View JSON" or "Save to File"